flamsanct/flamsanct.github.io/polygon/README.md

 ## How do I switch between Polygon and Ethereum networks on MetaMask?

  In order to play the game and view your bridged assets you will have to switch your wallet to the Polygon network.
-In MetaMask, you can switch networks any time by clicking on the name of the network at the top of your MetaMask wallet.
+In MetaMask, you can switch networks any time by clicking on the name of the network at the top of the window.

 ![change wallet network](img/polygon-switchnetwork.png)